arXiv/accessibility2024/source/presentations.md

 Patrick is a blind hacker and programmer whose work focuses on citizen technology, critical infrastructure, accessibility, and technical pedagogy.
 [Patrick's homepage](https://smythp.com/index.html)

 ## Discussion
+Use this discussion board to continue conversations related to the presentations, or to share your relevant projects.